Welcome to the Actors’ Theatre of Columbus.

 “ATTENTION EVERYONE, I HAVE A TABLE OVER HERE WITH THREE VIRGINS!”
 The waiter at the next table shouted for all to hear.

 I asked my friend, “What the heck do they do to virgins?”
 He chuckled and said to relax and enjoy the show.

 Shadowbox Live is a unique blend of comedy, theater, live rock and roll, full bar and bistro.
 It is located in Columbus, Ohio.

 When we entered, we were greeted by Stacie Boord.
 At first, I didn’t pay any mind except to note that she was very friendly and welcoming.
 She made our group feel her energy become our own.
 Energy is the operative word here because EVERYONE at Shadowbox has an abundance of energy and enthusiasm.
-If you read Stacie’s job titles (yes, plural) written in the program ($1 and well worth it I may add) it says she is a singer, dancer, actress, chief vocal instructor, comedy director, choreographer, community relations director, company events sales consultant, fundraiser, creative team member and general manager.
+If you read Stacie’s job titles (yes, plural) written in the program it says she is a singer, dancer, actress, chief vocal instructor, comedy director, choreographer, community relations director, company events sales consultant, fundraiser, creative team member and general manager.

 Stacie is the one who called to offer my friend discounted tickets because they pulled his business card, she greeted us at the door, and she would later, sing, act, and dance and …I’m getting tired thinking of the list that goes on.

 She is no different from anyone and everyone else working at Shadowbox.
 A common job description includes marketing, acting, waiting, singing, administrative work and dancing.